What is this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Do not become pregnant while taking this medicine or for at least 3 weeks after stopping it.
-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
-There is a potential for serious side effects to an unborn child.
-Men should inform their doctors if they wish to father a child later.
-This medicine may lower sperm counts.
-Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine or for 3 weeks after the last dose.
+Do not become pregnant while taking this medicine or for 3 weeks after stopping it.
+Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+There is a potential for serious harm to an unborn child.
+Talk to your health care provider for more information.
+Do not breast-feed an infant while taking this medicine or for 3 weeks after stopping it.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report these to your doctor or health care professional if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Where should I keep my medication?